OldCurmudgeon3DP/Helper-Docs/README.md

 The Volumetric spreadsheet was created by [Michael Laws (Teaching Tech)](https://teachingtechyt.github.io/), but it had a formula typo at the time
 I first used it.
 This version is corrected.
 He has since created a webpage with the calculations and I updated the link in this file.

+Don't use this anymore....
 The Extrusion Multiplier sheet takes measurements from [Luke Hatfield's work here](https://www.thingiverse.com/thing:3220015) and does the legwork.

+Better method over on Ellis's page [Here](https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html)